weiweb3/contracts/contracts/pack/pack.md

 # Pack design document.

-This is a live document that explains what the [thirdweb](https://thirdweb.com/) `Pack` smart contract is, how it works and can be used, and why it is designed the way it is.
+This is a live document that explains what the [weiweb3](https://weiweb3.com/) `Pack` smart contract is, how it works and can be used, and why it is designed the way it is.

 The document is written for technical and non-technical readers.
-To ask further questions about thirdweb’s `Pack` contract, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a github issue.
+To ask further questions about weiweb3’s `Pack` contract, please join the [weiweb3 discord](https://discord.gg/weiweb3) or create a github issue.

 # Background

-The thirdweb `Pack` contract is a lootbox mechanism.
+The weiweb3 `Pack` contract is a lootbox mechanism.
 An account can bundle up arbitrary ERC20, ERC721 and ERC1155 tokens into a set of packs.
 A pack can then be opened in return for a selection of the tokens in the pack.
 The selection of tokens distributed on opening a pack depends on the relative supply of all tokens in the packs.

 ## Product: How packs *should* work (without web3 terminology)

 Let's say we want to create a set of packs with three kinds of rewards - 80 **circles**, 15 **squares**, and 5 **stars** — and we want exactly 1 reward to be distributed when a pack is opened.

-In this case, with thirdweb’s `Pack` contract, each pack is guaranteed to yield exactly 1 reward.
+In this case, with weiweb3’s `Pack` contract, each pack is guaranteed to yield exactly 1 reward.
 To deliver this guarantee, the number of packs created is equal to the sum of the supplies of each reward.
 So, we now have `80 + 15 + 5` i.e. `100` packs at hand.

 ![pack-diag-1.png](/assets/pack-diag-1.png)